vmware-tanzu/velero-plugin-for-gcp/README.md

 This repository contains these plugins to support running Velero on GCP:

-- An object store plugin for persisting and retrieving backups on Google Cloud Storage.
-Content of backup is log files, warning/error files, restore logs.
+- An object store plugin for persisting and retrieving backups and restores on Google Cloud Storage.
+Content of backup includes log files, warning/error files, CSI related resources list, Velero snapshots list, Velero PodVolumeBackups, k8s resources list and YAMLs and files created by uploader (Restic and Kopia).
+Content of restore includes restore logs, warning/error files and coming k8s resources list.

 - A volume snapshotter plugin for creating snapshots from volumes (during a backup) and volumes from snapshots (during a restore) on Google Compute Engine Disks.